urbit/old-urbit.org/_posts/doc/2013-08-22-Chapter-5-types.markdown

 These are different points on the well-known tradeoff between variance and opacity.

-In a %gold core, the whole payload is both readable and writable, but the core is not compatible with another unless the payload type nests in both directions.
+In a `%gold` core, the whole payload is both readable and writable, but the core is not compatible with another unless the payload type nests in both directions.
 Hence, invariance.

-In a %lead core, the entire payload is opaque, so any core with the same battery type is compatible.
+In a `%lead` core, the entire payload is opaque, so any core with the same battery type is compatible.
 Hence, bivariance.

-In an %iron core (normal gates, ie functions/lambdas, are either
-%gold or %iron), the sample is write-only.
+In an `%iro`n core (normal gates, ie functions/lambdas, are either `%gold` or` %iron'), the sample is write-only.
 Hence, a core with a less restrictive sample can be substituted - contravariance.
 The payload is opaque.

-In a %zinc core, the sample is read-only and the payload is opaque - covariance.
+In a `%zinc` core, the sample is read-only and the payload is opaque - covariance.
 We haven't used this much but someone smarter might find something it's good for.